Raguram-N/The_Hindu/README.md

 👉  Instead of making readers adjust to the newspaper, **let the newspaper adjust to the reader.**

 A problem turned into a product:
 ⚡ **The Hindu – Personalized Keyword Subscription: Read what matters to you.**

 ---

-## 2. Background

-The Hindu is one of India’s most respected newspapers, trusted for its editorial quality and factual reporting.
-Its readership includes a significant base of students preparing for competitive exams such as UPSC, TNPSC, SSC, Banking, and NEET.

-In recent years, however:
-- Digital-first platforms (Google News, Inshorts, coaching apps) have begun capturing this audience with personalization.
-- While The Hindu remains strong in credibility, **the lack of personalization has led to reduced engagement and subscription drop-offs.**

----